bellahwang/thesis-work/README.md

 <br/>

-Because the book is focused on Homeric Greek, I analyzed and compared the frequency tables I generated from the *Iliad* and the *Odyssey* with Pharr's frequency tables.
-The figures I was able to generate were surprisingly quite different from Pharr's tables, the most significant difference being that in my figures, the thematic aorist indicative active and the thematic imperfect indicative active were the two most common verb forms, while in Pharr's figures, these forms were placed 3rd and 4th in frequency.
+Because the book is focused on Homeric Greek, I analyzed and compared the frequency tables I queried from the *Iliad* and the *Odyssey* with Pharr's frequency tables.
+The figures I was able to query for were surprisingly quite different from Pharr's tables, the most significant difference being that in my figures, the thematic aorist indicative active and the thematic imperfect indicative active were the two most common verb forms, while in Pharr's figures, these forms were placed 3rd and 4th in frequency.

 The differences in the figures are likely present because Pharr's tables contained samples from Euripedes, Herodotus, Demosthenes, Xenophon, as well as Homer, and only 10 pages from each author were included in the samples.
 In contrast, my sample consisted only of the *Iliad* and the *Odyssey*.